daffainfo/ctf-writeup/MHSCTF 2023/Feb. 7 - Better Notes/README.md

 > The `valentine{...}` wrapper is included in the encrypted text.

 ## About the Challenge
-We have been given a python code, and the code will look like this
+We were given a python code, and the code will look like this
 ```python
 from base64 import b64encode